isaacfreeman/kakano-obsidian-theme/README.md

 _Kakano_ means "color" in the Te Reo Māori – the Māori language of New Zealand.

 ## Credits
 - [WinnerWind](https://winnerwind.github.io) suggested the Mobile horizontal spacing setting.
 - [Ryan Johnson](linkedin.com/in/rydavjohnson) suggested the setting to hide titles for embedded notes, and the ability to pin embdded backlinks.
+- The[MagicUser](https://github.com/drbap/magicuser-theme-for-obsidian) theme by [Bernardo Pires](https://github.com/drbap) provided the idea of making selected modals resizeable.

 ## License
 Kakano is licensed under the MIT License which allows you to modify and redistribute the code, however you must preserve the copyright and license notice in your CSS file.
 This includes any code you may extract as standalone snippets.

 ## Disclaimer
 Kakano theme is provided as is, as a one-person hobby project I work on in my spare time.
 I use it on macOS and iOS, and it's not tested on other platforms.
-I'm happy to receive bug reports, and will endeavour to fix problems to the extent that time and resources permit, but I can't promise that it will work for everybody all the time.
+I always appreciate bug reports and suggestions, and I'll endeavour to fix problems as I hear of them, and as time permits.

-There are great themes for Obsidian that provide detailed settings for many aspects of the user interface, but I'm taking a different path here and trying to minimise the number of choices users need to make.
+There are great themes for Obsidian that provide detailed settings for many aspects of the user interface, but the path I'm taking here is to reduce the number of choices users need to make.
 I enjoy and appreciate feedback and suggestions from users, but I may decide that some good ideas aren't Kakano ideas.

 Some of the choices I've made in Kakano may not be compatible with future updates to Obsidian, nor with custom CSS snippets.
-I'm aiming to keep it up to date, but again, no promises.
+I'm aiming to keep it up to date but again, no promises.